Muhammad-Ibrahim-Khan/Twitter_Sentiment_Analysis_with_Kubernetes/README.md

 The basic API configuration is present and is self-sufficient to get a response(sentiment) from your POST request at the port you create.

-*By default, the Port exposed is 4000*
+*By default, the port exposed is 4000*
 #### Docker
 Dockerfile has the necessary configuration to build your images and run your containers.
 Run this command to build your Docker image from the Docker File
-* ***Note: It is important to tag your image with an appropriate name and label otherwise the name is chosen at random and label will always be 'latest'***
+* ***Note: It is important to tag your image with an appropriate name and label otherwise the name is chosen at random and the label will always be 'latest'***
 > docker build . -t <Insert_Any_Unique_Name>:<Add_Label>

 For the Kubernetes Demo, use the following tag (If not then replace the image name in deployment.yaml with the one used to build it)